Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 This is expected in clickstream datasets because different event types generate different attributes.

-  **Example:** page_view events do not produce qty, cart_size, or amount_usd.
-            :purchase events contain payment and amount information, while browsing events do not.
+  **Example:** page_view events do not produce qty, cart_size, or amount_usd, purchase events contain payment and amount information, while browsing events do not.

 **Actions Taken**